paulhenry46/pgp-plugin/README.md

 # S/MIME plugin

-End-to-end S/MIME (CMS / PKCS#7) for Bulwark Webmail, implemented as a **privileged** (same-origin) plugin.
-All cryptography runs locally in the browser using a bundled `pkijs` / `asn1js` / `webcrypto-liner` stack — no key material ever leaves the device.
+End-to-end PGP for Bulwark Webmail, implemented as a **privileged** (same-origin) plugin.
+All cryptography runs locally in the browser — no key material ever leaves the device.

 ## What it does